white-lab/pyproteome/README.md

 ## Installation

-To install the core pyproteome package, simply run the following command:
+To install the core pyproteome package, run the following command:

 ```
 pip install pyproteome